CsAlgorithm/TPP-parameterized-algorithms/README.md

 This repository contains the source code and the data set of experiments of our parameterized algorithms introduced in [Parameterized algorithms for the traveling purchaser problem with additional constraints].

 ###Environment
-Algorithms are implemented in C++, and tested on a Ubuntu Linux PC with an Intel Core i7 2.3GHz CPU and a 8GB RAM.
+Algorithms are implemented in C++, compiled and tested on a Ubuntu Linux PC with an Intel Core i7 2.3GHz CPU and a 8GB RAM.

 ###DATA SET